vitaly/dotvim2/plugins/60-lang/plugins/ruby/files/README.content.md

     * `,B` - toggle block style

-    > NOTE: thre is an unfortunate interaction with delimitMate, the opening
+    > NOTE: there is an unfortunate interaction with delimitMate, the opening
     > brase gets completed. i.e. you get `{} ... }`